speed2exe/myzql/README.md

 ```

 ## Querying returning rows (Text Results)
-- If you want to have query results to be represented as struct, this is not the section, scroll down to "Executing prepared statements returning results" instead
+- If you want to have query results to be represented by custom created structs,
+this is not the section, scroll down to "Executing prepared statements returning results" instead.
 ```zig
 const myzql = @import("myzql");
 const QueryResult = myzql.result.QueryResult;